Itinerary

 After lunch, continue to Marakoopa Cave in Mole Creek Karst National Park for a private tour of this dramatic limestone cavern.
 This immense structure contains two underground streams, large vaulted chambers, expanses of glittering flowstone and dramatic stalagmites, plus a sparkling display of bioluminescent glowworms.
 Then it’s on to our lodge on the edge of Cradle Mountain National Park where we settle in before an evening outing to seek out wildlife abundant nearby.
 Keep an eye out for wallabies, echidna, pademelons and wombats as they come out around dusk and are often spotted in the vicinity of our lodge.

-Day 14: Cradle Mountain–Lake St. Clair National Park / Private Tasmanian Devil Encounter
+Days 13 & 14: Exploring Cradle Mountain–Lake St. Clair National Park / Private Tasmanian Devil Encounter

-The day launches early as we enter Cradle Mountain-Lake St. Clair National Park, part of the Tasmanian Wilderness World Heritage Area.
+Over the next two days we delve into Cradle Mountain-Lake St. Clair National Park, part of the Tasmanian Wilderness World Heritage Area.
 This UNESCO-protected realm covers 3.7 million acres, one-fifth of Tasmania’s landmass.
 The park’s imposing peaks, lakes and glacier-sculpted valleys comprise some of Australia’s most stunning landscapes.
-5,069-foot Cradle Mountain is surrounded by diverse habitats of grassland, temperate rainforest and ancient plants that date to the supercontinent of Gondwana, including the King Billy pine, deciduous beech and pandani, the world’s tallest heath plant.
-We take a hike around Dove Lake, gleaming sapphire-blue beneath Cradle Mountain’s jagged profile, and stop at some waterfalls, too.
+Cradle Mountain, rising to 5,069 feet, is surrounded by diverse habitats of grassland, temperate rainforest and ancient plants that date to the supercontinent of Gondwana, including the King Billy pine, deciduous beech and pandani, the world’s tallest heath plant.
+We hike around Dove Lake, gleaming sapphire-blue beneath Cradle Mountain’s jagged profile, and stop at some waterfalls.
 Wildlife abounds in the park, and we seek it out on walks at dawn and dusk.
-Wombats, a cuddly cousin to the koala, is prevalent here, although no koalas exist in the wild in Tasmania.
+We'll also take a night walk in search of difficult-to-spot wildlife, and while our odds are very slim, we'll hope for a glimpse of an elusive quoll or Tasmanian devil.
+We're more likely to spy wallabies, pademelon and echidnas, and wombats—a cuddly cousin to the koala—are prevalent here, although no koalas exist in the wild in Tasmania.

-This afternoon, we visit a nearby conservation sanctuary working to protect and sustain the mysterious Tasmanian Devil, and our visit offers a rare opportunity to see and learn about these hard-to-find nocturnal species that are endangered in the wild.
+We will get a peek at Tasmanian devils on a visit to a nearby conservation sanctuary, however, where staff work to protect and sustain the mysterious marsupial.
+Our visit offers a rare opportunity to see and learn about these hard-to-find nocturnal species that are endangered in the wild.
 The sanctuary is involved with breeding, release and re-introduction of Tasmanian devils, in addition to field monitoring of wild populations and orphan rehabilitation.
 It also houses the closely related spotted-tail and Eastern quolls, offering a trifecta of Tasmania’s three largest carnivorous marsupials.
 If our timing is right, we may even witness a feeding.

 Day 15: Cradle Mountain / Private Flight to Hawker / Ikara-Flinders Ranges National Park